Jihyun03/museformer_with_noise/README.md

    ```bash
    python3 data_preprocess.py
    ```
 Note that if COPY_MIDI is set to true, the pre_clean directory must be located at museformer/pre_clean.
 After preprocessing, put all the MIDI files in `data/midi` and meta data in 'data/meta'.
+(Please make the directory data/meta.)

 ### 1.2.
 Turn into tokens